aws-samples/aws2tf/README.md

 But this is **Not recommended** as this will take quite some time to complete!

-You can also try the experimental fast mode which uses multi threading to spped things up:
+You can also try the experimental fast mode which uses multi threading to speed things up:

 ./aws2tf.py -f